Skip to main content

 2. For each Storage Account, under Data management, go to Data protection.

-3. Check the box next to Enable soft delete for blobs.
+3. Check the box next to Enable soft delete for containers.

-5. Set the retention period for both to a sufficient length for your organization.
+4. Set the retention period to a sufficient length for your organization.

 From Azure CLI